MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-resource-governor-resource-pools-history-ex-azure-sql-database.md

 ## Remarks

-Users can access this dynamic management view to monitor near real time resource consumption for user workload pool as well as system internal pools of Azure SQL Database instance.
+Users can access this dynamic management view to monitor near real time resource consumption for user workload pool and system internal pools of Azure SQL Database instance.

 > [!IMPORTANT]
 > Most of the data surfaced by this DMV is intended for internal consumption and is subject to change.